Regional Shoreline Adaptation Plan

 In 2021, BCDC adopted the Bay Adapt Joint Platform – endorsed by over 55 cities, counties, non-profits, and more – lays out the actions necessary to protect the region from rising sea levels.
 The Regional Shoreline Adaptation Plan is an implementing project of the Joint Platform and will serve as a model for the State of California for how numerous jurisdictions across a shared region can work together to achieve coordinated planning and implementation for resilience.

-OUTREACH AND PUBLIC WORKSHOPS
+OUTREACH AND PUBLIC EVENTS

 Over 130 members of the public joined the first Public Workshop for the Regional Shoreline Adaptation Plan (RSAP) Guidelines.
 This meeting included presentations and virtual breakout room to discuss draft visions for Bay Area sea level rise adaptation.
 Meeting materials are available here: